GrigorijSkult/PokerHandsComparingAlgorithm/ReadMe.md

 https://github.com/GrigorijSkult/PokerHandsComparingAlgorithm.git
 3. Build the project;
 4. Run  method `main` from `holdem\src\main\java\com\cardsstrength\holdem\HoldemApplication.java`;
-5. Perform data input described in "General information on the use";
+5. Perform data input described in "General information on the use" and press Enter;
 6. Next output is hand list sorted by strength.

 Now you can repeat step №4 to calculate a new data.
+In the case of the multiple lines input, one line of input corresponds to exactly one line of sequential output.